Types of tobacco: Ecuadorian Sumatra

-Mr. Jose Aray Marin, the founder of the Don Cervantes factory, developed the world-famous Ecuadorian Sumatra breed in 1967.
-It is now considered the world’s premium cigar wrapper leaf and is in demand by cigar manufacturers worldwide.
+Jose Aray Marin, the founder of the Don Cervantes factory, developed the world-famous Ecuadorian 'Sumatra' breed in 1967.
+It is now considered the world's premium cigar-wrapper leaf and is in demand by cigar manufacturers worldwide.

 Habano

-Habano cigar wrapper is a leaf grown from a Cuban seed, hence the word “Habano” or “Havano,” referring to Cuba’s capital.
-Habano tobacco wrapper is darker in colour, has a much spicier flavor, a richer aroma, and has been grown in Nicaragua’s Jalapa Valley and Estelí since the 1990s.
+Habano cigar wrapper is a leaf grown from a Cuban seed, hence the word Habano or Havano, referring to Cuba's capital.
+Habano tobacco wrapper is darker in color, has a much spicier flavor and a richer aroma, and has been grown in Nicaragua's Jalapa Valley and Estelí since the 1990s.

 Habano 2000

-Habano 2000 is a cross between El Corojo, the standard wrapper leaf from the Vuelta Abajo, the Cuban region that many believe produces the best cigar tobacco in the world, and a tobacco called Bell 61-10, a mild cigarette tobacco that is more resistant to blue mold than cigar tobacco.
-The Cubans first crossed El Corojo and Bell 61-10 tobacco to create something they called Habana 2.1.1.
-Then they took the new mixture and crossed it again with El Corojo, arriving at Habano 2000.
+'Habano 2000' is a cross between 'El Corojo', the standard wrapper leaf from the Vuelta Abajo, the Cuban region that many believe produces the best cigar tobacco in the world, and a tobacco called 'Bell 61–10', a mild cigarette tobacco that is more resistant to blue mold than cigar tobacco.
+The Cubans first crossed 'El Corojo' and Bell '61-10' tobacco to create something they called 'Habana 2.1.1'.
+Then, they took the new mixture and crossed it again with 'El Corojo', arriving at 'Habano 2000'.

+Kizami

+Kizami is a tobacco product produced in Japan and intended for smoking in Japanese kiseru pipes.

 Latakia

-Another fire-cured tobacco is Latakia and is produced from oriental varieties of N. tabacum.
-The leaves are cured and smoked over smoldering fires of local hardwoods and aromatic shrubs in Cyprus and Syria.
-Latakia has a pronounced flavor and a very distinctive smoky aroma and is used in Balkan and English-style pipe tobacco blends.
+Latakia tobacco is fire-cured over smoldering local hardwoods and aromatic shrubs in Cyprus and Syria.
+Latakia has a pronounced smoky taste and aroma, and is used in Balkan and English-style pipe tobacco blends.